ba055482/hua-ops/README.md

 ## Improvements

 *- How can this git project be updated automatically when a submodule is updated?*
-A feature like this can be implemented on the CI solution.
-A successful commit & build of either **ui** or **api** repo could trigger a job to update this git project.
+A feature like this can be implemented on the CI solution only if a Jenkinsfile is created and a new Pipeline is added for the current project.
+The idea is that a successful commit & build of either **ui** or **api** repo could trigger a job to update this git project.